 Australia - Inflation

-In the second quarter of 2019, consumer prices jumped 0.6% over the previous quarter following a flat reading in the first quarter, according to the Australian Bureau of Statistics (ABS).
-The figure beat market expectations of a 0.5% quarter-on-quarter increase and marked the highest print in one-and-a-half years.
-According to the ABS, Q2’s rise was mainly the result of higher prices for transport, health, and for alcohol and tobacco, which were only partially offset by lower prices for communication, housing and food and non-alcoholic beverages.
+In the first quarter of 2020, consumer prices rose 0.3% over the previous quarter following a 0.7% increase in the last quarter of 2019, according to the Australian Bureau of Statistics (ABS).
+The figure beat market expectations of a 0.2% increase although marked the slowest rise since Q1 2019.
+According to the ABS, Q1’s deceleration was mainly the result of falling prices for clothing and footwear; recreation and culture; and transport on the back of lower oil prices.
+These were only partially offset by a faster rise in prices for education and a rebound in health prices.

-Inflation rose to 1.6% in Q2 from Q1’s 1.3%, again overshooting market expectations.
-Therefore, inflation moved closer to the Reserve Bank’s 2.0%–3.0% target band.
-Regional variations persisted: Inflation came in between 1.3% and 1.7% everywhere excluding Hobart, where it exceeded 2.0%, and Darwin, where it was 0.8%.
+Inflation climbed to 2.2% in Q1 from Q4’s 1.8%, beating market expectations of a 2.0% inflation and marking the highest reading since Q3 2014.
+Therefore, inflation moved into the Reserve Bank’s 2.0%–3.0% target band.
+Regional variations persisted: Inflation came in between 1.5% and 2.7% everywhere excluding Hobart, where it logged 3.4%.

 Australia - Inflation Data

 |Inflation Rate (CPI, annual variation in %)||1.5||1.3||1.9||1.9||1.6|

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Australia Bureau of Statistics and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.